 - 1. First phase

 - (a) Bibliographic research

 - (b) Design of the prototype (number of transducers, transducer type, acoustic load type, electrical filter type)

 - (c) First simulations based on Lumped Elements Models (Akabak,...)

 - (d) First oral presentation

 - 2. Second phase

 - (a) Sketch of the mechanical part of the system (with a CAD software)

 - (b) Improved simulation of the acoustic response

 - (c) Validation of the mechanical design

 - (d) First report and second oral presentation

 - 3. Third phase

 - (a) Design of the filters

 - (b) Building of the system

 - (c) Measurement of the system and comparison with simulations

 - (d) Final report and final oral presentation

 Work duration 60 hours (practical), personal work estimated to be 200 hours

-Exam type Written exam \Box , oral exam \boxtimes , MCQ \Box , practical exam \Box , practical report \Box
+Exam type Written exam \square , oral exam \boxtimes , MCQ \square , practical exam \square , practical report \square

 Exam duration 20 min